 |Parking Lot Longitude||-105.64038|

 The hike to The Loch begins from the Glacier Gorge Trailhead, located on Bear Lake Road almost 8 miles from the turn-off at Highway 36.
 Due to the extreme popularity of the Bear Lake Road area you may want to consider using the free park shuttle to access the trailhead during peak tourist season.

 Roughly one-quarter of a mile from the parking area, just after crossing Chaos Creek, the trail briefly converges with the Glacier Creek Trail.
 After walking a very short distance the Glacier Creek Trail splits off to the right and heads toward Bear Lake.
 To continue on towards The Loch hikers should turn left at this junction.

 At just over eight-tenths of a mile hikers will reach Alberta Falls, one of the more popular hiking destinations in Rocky Mountain National Park.
 This scenic 30-foot waterfall thunders down a small gorge on Glacier Creek, and is named after Alberta Sprague, the wife of Abner Sprague, one of the original settlers in the Estes Park area.

 The next section of trail, between Alberta Falls and Mills Junction, was rehabilitated by the National Park Service and the Rocky Mountain Conservancy as part of a major, multi-year project that was completed in 2012.

 At 1.6 miles hikers will arrive at the North Longs Peak Trail junction.
 To continue on towards your destination hikers should turn right here.

 About a half-mile further up the trail you'll reach Mills Junction.
-The trail to the left leads to Mills Lake and Black Lake, while the side trail to the right leads to Lake Haiyaha.
+The trail to the left leads to Mills Lake and Black Lake, while the side trail to the right leads up to Lake Haiyaha.
 As part of the same trail rehabilitation project, this unimproved route was also upgraded in an effort to make it safer and easier to follow as it travels towards the lake.